-Terrorism Analyses Don’t Account For Gender Hierarchy, Says Research on Incel Extremism
+Terrorism Definitions Exclude Gender, Neglecting Incel Extremism: Study

+Traditional risk assessments have a gender blind spot — making gendered forms of extremism harder to predict and prevent.

-Incel — or ‘involuntary celebate — ideology is massively popular online, incel characters are standouts in cinema, and on the ground, incels have been responsible for some of the most extreme instances of violence in recent times.
-Despite their omnipresence, however, instances of incel violence are often downplayed as isolated, lone-wolf incidents instead of recognizing them as part of a larger collective movement.
+Incel — or ‘involuntary celibate’ — ideology is massively popular online, incel characters are standouts in cinema, and on the ground, incels have been responsible for some of the most extreme instances of violencein recent times.
+Despite their omnipresence, however, instances of incel violence are often downplayed as isolated, lone-wolf incidents instead of being recognized as part of a larger collective movement.
 New research published last month in the journal Violence Against Women highlights how current definitions of gender-based violence and terrorism fail to identify the extent of the dangers of the incel movement.

 While the incel movement originated from a perceived denial of sex, Esli Chan, who authored the current study, highlights in their study how the current scope of the incel movement has moved beyond simply sexual entitlement.
 It’s no longer about individuals being owed sex – it’s about deepening the patriarchal social structure to reinforce male dominance.